sigmawq/go-3xd/readme.md

 # 3xd

+Note: this is a dummy program to test a CLI library.
+It does literally nothing useful.
+The below description is mostly fictional.

 ## Description
 3xd is a tool for extracting information row by row.
 A number of commands and options are supported.